Explore the different types of coffee beans & brands

 Types of Coffee Beans: Origin, Varieties and Regions

 Actually, this is a bit of misnomer – the coffee bean is actually two (or sometimes three!) beans or seeds that are contained in the ripened 'cherry'.
 You can see how the previous picture illustrates the ripened coffee cherry from the plant, prior to harvesting.
 Now compare that with the more familiar image below!

-These beans are then removed, cleaned, dried, sorted and roasted before making whole bean coffee or ground coffee brand.
+These beans are then removed, cleaned, dried in one of several methods, sorted according to quality and roasted carefully before making whole bean coffee or ground coffee brand.

 Where do coffee beans come from?

 While there are only two basic types of coffee beans used for the majority of modern coffee, the robusta and the Arabica bean, the growing conditions, locations, and methods actually mean that there is quite a variety of beans available from around the world.

 However, these regional variations can be broken down to four basic regions (see below for more details about each region).